-The dike protects the majority of the project site from tidal inundation.
+A dike protects the majority of the project site from tidal inundation.
 Some wave overwash has built up the backshore behind the western end of the dike.
 A narrow section along the higher, eastern portion of the dike is topped by Livingston Bay Shore Drive and contains the Livingston Bay Community Association, a residential development containing more than 50 homes (Figure 2).
-Four landowners own and actively farm the majority of the site.
-The land being farmed has subsided 3-4 feet from the surrounding fields outside the historical estuary area.
-A pump located on property owned by Leque provides drainage control for the fields.
-Additionally, the Washington Department of Transportation owns a small parcel in the center of the site.
+Four landowners actively farm the majority of the site (Nelson, Leque family, Sherman, and Roberge).
+Additionally, the Washington Department of Transportation (WSDOT) owns a small parcel between the Sherman parcel and the Livingston Bay Community.
+The WSDOT parcel was a habitat mitigation site.
+The Livingston Bay Community Association is adjacent to the proposed restoration.
+The farmland has subsided approximately 3-4 feet (elevation 5 to 6 foot NAVD88) relative to estimates of historical estuarine marsh surface (elevation 9 foot NAVD88).
+A pump located on property owned by the Leque family provides drainage control for all of the fields.

-SOURCE: Map produced by Environmental Science Associates in 2022 Figure 2.
+SOURCE: Map produced by Environmental Science Associates in 2022

+Figure 2.
 Map of the Study Area, Showing Major Landowners and General Site Topography in feet NAVD88